 According to the Bureau of Labor Statistics (BLS), a physician’s median pay is equal to or greater than $208,000 a year.
 NPs also earn a high wage for their work.
 The BLS reports that the median pay for a NP is $107,460 per year.
 The BLS also projects employment for NPS will grow by 31 percent by 2026, whereas employment for physicians will grow 13 percent during that same time frame.

 There are many similarities between an NP and a physician, but there are several key differences that keep the two professions separate.
 For those who aspire to take the path to becoming an NP, completing a solid advanced nursing curriculum can be a critical step into leading them towards a fulfilling career in the ever-evolving field of healthcare.

 As our health care model evolves, more patients have a nurse practitioner for their primary care provider than ever before and the trend toward NPs as PCPs is expected to grow.
 The NP degree offers nurses a wide range of health care specialization opportunities, a greater degree of clinical autonomy than even PAs experience and a career that can include health care organization leadership roles.
-At Regis College, the online MSN to DNP degree can help you begin your career path toward becoming an NP and a leader in your field.
+At Regis College, the MSN to DNP online program can help you begin your career path toward becoming an NP and a leader in your field.